jindrichmynarz/dissertation/parts/introduction.md

 <!-- Research goals -->

 Our research goal is to explore matchmaking of public contracts to bidders operating on linked open data.
+In particular, we want to explore what methods can be adopted for this task and discover the most salient factors influencing the quality of matchmaking, with a specific focus on what linked open data enables.
 In order to pursue this goal we prepare public procurement linked open data and develop software for matchmaking.
 Our secondary target implied by our research direction is to test the available implementations of the semantic web technologies for handling linked open data and, if these tools are found lacking, to develop auxiliary tools to support data preparation and matchmaking.
 These secondary goals were not formulated upfront; we only specified them explicitly as we progressed the pursuit of our primary goal.